sukritsingh/compchem-class/installation.md

 We also use a range of other packages in this tutorial for analysis purpose, you can install them together via:
-`conda install -c conda-forge pandas numpy mdtraj nglview`.
+`conda install -c conda-forge pandas numpy mdtraj nglview pdbfixer`.